laravel/docs/queries.md

 <a name="chunking-results"></a>
 ### Chunking Results

 If you need to work with thousands of database records, consider using the `chunk` method.
-This method retrieves a small chunk of the results at a time and feeds each chunk into a `Closure` for processing.
+This method retrieves a small chunk of the results at a time and feeds each chunk into a closure for processing.
 This method is very useful for writing [Artisan commands](/docs/{{version}}/artisan) that process thousands of records.
 For example, let's work with the entire `users` table in chunks of 100 records at a time:

     DB::table('users')->orderBy('id')->chunk(100, function ($users) {
         foreach ($users as $user) {